GST Return Due Date

 What is the penalty for late filing of GST Returns?

-Any taxable person under GST who fails to file form GSTR-1, GSTR-2, GSTR-3 or Final Return within the due dates, will be fined a late fee of Rs.
-100 per day, subject to a maximum of Rs.
-5,000.
+Any taxable person under GST who fails to file form GSTR 3B, GSTR-1, GSTR-2, GSTR-3 or Final Return within the due dates, will be fined a late fee of Rs.
+50 per day.
+In case of NIL return, the penalty will be Rs.20 per day.

 GST Return Due Date for Regular Taxpayers